MihirKapile/Roulletech_Project/README.md

-Here's a sample `README.md` for your React and Django project:

----

 # To-Do List & Notes App

 This project is a simple To-Do List and Notes application built using **React** for the frontend and **Django** for the backend.
 The app allows users to create, update, delete, and manage their tasks and notes efficiently.